linux-application-whitelisting/fapolicyd/README.md

 WRITING RULES
 -------------
-The rules follow a simple "decision subject object" recipe.
+The rules follow a simple "decision permission subject : object" recipe.
 For more information, see the fapolicyd.rules man page.

 REPORT